pjrodrig/OTC-entry/notes.md

 - Has anything changed?
 - Has progress been made?
 - Will choosing the action have an effect? (can take action, ex. jumping while in the air, going forward against a wall)
+- what type of room is the ai in
+- what state is the ai in? does it have a key?

+## Tower Notes

+Types of nodes:
+- Start (S): is the starting node in the dungeon.
+- Exit (E): is the end node in the dungeon that the player need to reach.
+- Key (K): is a node that contains a key.
+- Lock (L): is a node that can’t be entered without a key.
+- Puzzle (P): is a node that contain a puzzle/challenge that need to be passed to continue.
+- Lever (V): is a node that contains a lever that need to be pressed to pass to the next room.
+- Normal (N): any other node that doesn’t follow any of the above.